 Ulugbek Madrasah in Samarkand (1417-1420)

 After the death of the legendary ruler Timur, his fourth son Shahrukh became the heir to his empire.
 He selected Herat in present-day Afghanistan as his capital and left the territory of Transoxania to his eldest son Ulugbek.
 Ulugbek loved science more than anything else in his life.
 During his reign, Registan Square gradually began to change.
 He ordered to build a madrasah on Registan Square, which bears his name till today.
 The construction took three years, from 1417 to 1420.
-Madrasahs of Ulugbek were erected also in Bukhara and Gijduvan (a city in Bukhara region).
+Madrasahs of Ulugbek were erected also in Bukhara and Gijduvan (a city in the Bukhara region).

 Ulugbek madrasah in Samarkand is built according to classically known forms.
 It has a richly decorated portal, which is decorated with five-pointed and ten-pointed stars made of mosaic.
 Four minarets were built in the corners of the building, for the first time in Central Asian architecture.
 To this day, the 33-meter high eastern minarets are entirely preserved.
 The courtyard of the madrasah is square and surrounded by 28 rooms on each of the two floors.
 The madrasah has a large mosque and four classrooms.

 Ulugbek facilitated teaching subjects such as mathematics, astronomy, literature, and science in his school.
 The students were mainly from noble families, but Ulugbek was also looking for talents from poor families.
 According to some chronicles, Ulugbek taught mathematics and astronomy at his school.
 The most famous students were the later writers Alisher Navoi and Abdurahman Jami.
 Ulugbek’s madrasah was the most prestigious school of its time in Central Asia.